-Two days ago, Dutch Ms Sharon van Rouwendaal won the gold medal in 10 kilometer swimming in Copacabana bay there.
+Two days ago, Dutch Ms Sharon van Rouwendaal won the gold medal in 10 kilometre swimming in Copacabana bay there.

 What did she wear?
 What did the other Olympic swimmers there wear as well?

 Ms Van Rouwendaal’s swimsuit, like a ‘burkini’, covers her legs completely.
 Her swim cap usually covers her hair.
-The only difference with some versions of the ‘burkini’ is that her arms are not covered (in other versions of the ‘burkini’, arms are not covered, Dutch daily De Volkskrant, paper edition, writes today on page 3).
-That difference may be too subtle for bureaucratic right-wing policemen, like the ones who recently arrested ‘burkini’-wearing women on the beach of Cannes.
+Her arms are covered, like with some versions of the ‘burkini’ (in other versions of the ‘burkini’, arms are not covered, Dutch daily De Volkskrant, paper edition, writes today on page 3).
+The difference may be too subtle for bureaucratic right-wing policemen, like the ones who recently arrested ‘burkini’-wearing women on the beach of Cannes.
 Sharon van Rouwendaal was born in the Netherlands, but trains in France.
 She should be careful that some stupid bureaucratic right-wing French policeman will not arrest her.

 Still, the Rio games.
 The Egyptian women beach volleyball team wore ‘burkinis’ there.
 If the weather in Rio became cold, then other beach volleyball players also covered up more than when the weather was warm.
 Are these Olympic sports people ‘terrorists’, Mr Valls!?
 They are just as unconnected to terrorism as Moroccan golf player Maha Haddioui and other women wearing miniskirts are.